Hampshire and the Isle of Wight Community Foundation

 5. Realistic Budget: Clear, detailed budget showing exactly how grant will be used

-6. Appropriate Reserves: Level of unrestricted reserves appropriate for your organization size
+6. Appropriate Reserves: Level of unrestricted reserves appropriate for your organisation size

 Practical Tips from HIWCF

-• Create an organizational folder with up-to-date documents frequently requested by funders
+• Create an organisational folder with up-to-date documents frequently requested by funders

-• Attend HIWCF webinars for specific grant programs
+• Attend HIWCF webinars for specific grant programmes

 • Contact Grants Team with questions during application process